tam17aki/music-esprit-python/README.md

     - `root.py`: Implements `RootMinNormAnalyzer`, which estimates frequencies via polynomial rooting.
   - **`hoyw/`**: A sub-package for the Higher-Order Yule-Walker (HOYW) method.
      - `hoyw.py`: Implements `HoywAnalyzer`, which directly inherits from `AnalyzerBase`.
 It estimates frequencies by solving the HOYW equations and subsequent finding the polynomial roots.
-  - **`relax/`**: A sub-package for the RELAX algorithm.
+  - **`iterative/`**: A sub-package for fast iterative greedy methods.
-     - `relax.py`: Implements `RelaxAnalyzer`, which sequentially estimates parameters using an iterative signal cancellation approach.
+    - `base.py`: Defines `IterativeAnalyzerBase`, an intermediate abstract class that provides the common signal cancellation framework used by RELAX and CFH.
-  - **`cfh/`**: A sub-package for the CFH-family of algorithms.
+    - `relax.py`: Implements `RelaxAnalyzer` (inheriting from `IterativeAnalyzerBase`), which uses a high-density zero-padded FFT search to find signal components.
-     - `cfh.py`: Implements `CfhAnalyzer`, which uses the same iterative cancellation framework as RELAX but replaces the dense FFT search with a computationally cheaper, high-accuracy DFT interpolation method.
-It supports multiple interpolation strategies (Candan, HAQSE/Serbes) that can be selected at instantiation.
+    - `cfh.py`: Implements `CfhAnalyzer` (inheriting from `IterativeAnalyzerBase`), which uses a fast, closed-form DFT interpolation method (Candan or HAQSE) to find components.
 - **`mixins/`**: A package for providing optional enhancements to the analyzer classes through multiple inheritance.
   - `covariance.py`: Contains the `ForwardBackwardMixin` to add Forward-Backward averaging capability.
 - **`utils/`**: A package for reusable helper modules and data structures that are decoupled from the specific analyzer implementations.